Wakeel-lab/TheBankAPI/README.md

 # TheBankAPI

-A simple bank opening api, deposit, balance and withdrawal.
+A simple bank api for depositing amount, checking balance and withdrawal.